 NHC replaces PY racing for Cruisers.
 NHC aims to promote a single National Handicap scheme for Cruisers, giving clubs a uniform scheme that can be easily adopted for their racing.
 NHC hopes to promote participation in the sport and works alongside IRC.

 RYA Talks and Presentations

 The RYA hold regional talks and presentations for its affiliated clubs to explain in depth; the ins and outs of NHC along with giving specific examples of how the scheme should work for clubs in that region.
 This also gives club officers and members the chance to get their questions answered face to face.
-For more information on upcoming talks please visit the page to the right "NHC Talks"
+To arrange a talk in your area or at your Club, please email: email@example.com.